 Why are we surprised economists predicted the demise of big retailers?
 E-commerce offers any item one could ask for at the click of a button.
 No need for the physical store anymore, right?
 The reality is, 90% of retail sales still occur in physical stores; consumers still desire in-store shopping with its tactile experiences and human interaction.
 Formerly exclusive online retailers, like Amazon and Warby Parker, recognized that e-commerce has a hard time replicating these visceral experiences, and they have been moving into the brick-and-mortar space.
 Retail is not dying.
 It’s undergoing a transformation to better suit the needs of the modern customer.
 Retailers are beginning to merge the strengths of online retail with the time-honored values of face-to-face customer service.

-So how are stores carving out their space in the new digital world?
+So how are omnichannel retailers carving out their space in the new digital world?

 Rethinking Brick and Mortar Stores

 It would appear that consumers are no longer happy with the megastore shopping experience, and retailers are noticing and responding.
 Studies show that consumers want a positive in-store experience with a welcoming environment where they can linger and interact with products without the pressure to buy.
-Stores are adjusting to accommodate these customer preferences by linking retailers’ digital and physical brand.
+Stores are adjusting to accommodate these customer preferences by linking retailers’ digital and physical brand and creating an omnichannel experience.
 Megastores are drastically downsizing and new types of stores are emerging.

 • Experience Stores Can Prime Customers for the Final Sale